 Factor #1 - Fast Load Times

-There is absolutely no point in designing a fantastic eCommerce store and having all these great products at fantastic prices if your website is so slow to load that people cannot see the home page within a few seconds.
+There is absolutely no point in designing a fantastic eCommerce store and having all these great products at fantastic prices if your website is so slow to load.
+People will bounce off your site and back to search results if it takes more than a few seconds to load - not good news for UX (user experience) and SEO.

-eCommerce stores can be huge beasts due to the high number of images and security features needed for successful shopping.
-Efforts must be made to ensure that everything from code level up is optimised for fast loading speed.
+You'll want to consider mobile, desktop, and tablet speeds. eCommerce stores can be huge beasts due to the high number of images and security features needed for successful shopping.
+Efforts must be made to ensure that everything from code-level up is optimised for fast loading speed.

 Don’t skimp on hosting either.
 All successful eCommerce stores are located on powerful servers which can cope with the high number of interactions expected and the volume of data flying back and forth between yourself and your customers.